 To prepare for FPGA-in-the-Loop simulation, follow the steps below to configure the FIL block.

-1. Open the test bench model fil_duc_model and copy the generated FIL block into the model.
+1. Open the Open Model button to open the test bench model and copy the generated FIL block into the model.

 2. Double-click the FIL block to open the block mask.
 Click Load to program the FPGA with the generated programming file.